wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-ios-get-started-offline-data.md

 3. View the contents of the remote TodoItem table.
 Verify that the new items have _not_ been synced to the server.

-   - For the JavaScript backend, go to the Management Portal, and click the Data tab to view the contents of the `TodoItem` table.
+   - For the JavaScript backend, go to the [Azure Management Portal](http://manage.windowsazure.cn), and click the Data tab to view the contents of the `TodoItem` table.
    - For the .NET backend, view the table contents either with a SQL tool such as SQL Server Management Studio, or a REST client such as Fiddler or Postman.

 4. Turn on Wi-Fi in the iOS simulator.
 Next, perform the refresh gesture by pulling down the list of items.
 You will see a progress spinner and the text "Syncing...".